 - Updating server and hardware infrastructure to the latest technology

-- Maintaining security of data and installation of appropriate firewalls etc.
+- Maintaining the security of data and installation of appropriate firewalls etc.

 - Data back-ups